aiekick/plantuml-switcher/README.md

 ## Release Notes

+### 1.0.3

+- if one char at least to any lines are selected, and inversion is applied for the whole block

+### 1.0.2

+- Fig a bug where an indentation prevent the switching to be applied

+### 1.0.1

+- Insert [norank], [hidden] or nothing when the cursor in on the link cyclically

 ### 1.0.0

 - Initial release of plantuml-switcher.
 - Added functionality to switch PlantUML relation lines.

-### 1.0.1

-- Insert [norank], [hidden] or nothing when the cursor in on the link cyclically

-### 1.0.2

-- Fig a bug where an indentation prevent the switching to be applied

 **Enjoy switching your PlantUML relations with ease!**